mwcproject/wallet713/docs/usage.md

   099c8a166acd426481c1b09707b9e6cdabb69718ee3ca86694579bf98a42c0c80d

-WARNING: this proof should only be considered valid if the kernel is actually on-chain with sufficient confirmations please use a grin block explorer to verify this is the case. for example: https://explorer.mwc.mq/#k099c8a166acd426481c1b09707b9e6cdabb69718ee3ca86694579bf98a42c0c80d
+WARNING: this proof should only be considered valid if the kernel is actually on-chain with sufficient confirmations please use a mwc block explorer to verify this is the case. for example: https://explorer.mwc.mq/#k099c8a166acd426481c1b09707b9e6cdabb69718ee3ca86694579bf98a42c0c80d
 ```
 Once again, as per the output note above, the proof **is only valid if the kernel in question is found on-chain**.
 One way to verify this is to locat the specific kernel in a block using a blockchain explorer.